pushrax/OpenVR-SpaceCalibrator/README.md

 0. Install [OpenVR-InputEmulator](https://github.com/matzman666/OpenVR-InputEmulator).
 1. Download and unzip the [latest release](https://github.com/pushrax/OpenVR-SpaceCalibrator/releases) of OpenVR-SpaceCalibrator.
 2. Run SteamVR, and turn on your Touch controllers and only one Vive device to use for calibration.
-    * Make sure your SteamVR and Oculus room setups are correct.
-If a lighthouse or sensor has moved since your last room setup, the calibration won't be calculated properly.
 3. Run OpenVR-SpaceCalibrator.
 4. Hold the left Touch controller and your Vive device in your left hand securely, like they're glued together.
 5. Click "Start Calibration"